Akr1j/skoda_zasedacky_database/README.md

 - Not yet supported change betven day and mont view in shcedule component
 - Frontend lack full support of add fault utility request and add new meeting request, database and front end is ready for handeling request and frontend have basic forms, but conection still dont work.
 - in app conponent dont fork event, that lisen for popup to install app to homescreen (it should be possible to triger it with option in sidemenu)
--list of last viewed conference hall (nothing except unfinished GUI) -unite css styles
+- list of last viewed conference hall (nothing except unfinished GUI)
+- unite css styles
 - component side-nav not unused or finished
 - login servise not unused or finished
 - componenet meeting info should show info when click in schdule on gold/yellow element

-##Description of front-end architecture
+## Description of front-end architecture
--2 modelus (src/app/app.module.ts; src/app/material/material.module.ts)
+- 2 modelus (src/app/app.module.ts; src/app/material/material.module.ts)
--every netrok request go through api ervise
+- every netrok request go through api servise

 ## Used technology